PanJason/CS344_solutions/README.md

 # CS344_solutions
-My solution to CS344 assignments.
+This repository saved my solutions to the assignments of CS344 intro to parallel programming.